WandiParis/ColorPickerBundle/README.md

 ### FormType

-This bundle is packaged with a custom Form Type `ColorPickerType` that'll add the Javascript color picker to the input.
+This bundle is packaged with a custom `ColorPickerType` that'll add the Javascript color picker to the input of your choice.

-All `Simonwep/pickr` options are overridable [see configuration reference](https://github.com/Simonwep/pickr#user-content-options).
+All `Simonwep/pickr` options are overridable, [see complete configuration reference](https://github.com/Simonwep/pickr#user-content-options).

 ```php
 namespace App\Form\Type;